Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Introduction

-To this problem of multivariate analysis with potential outliers, we propose a new robust multivariate model, prove its posterior robustness theoretically, and provide a custom Markov chain Monte Carlo (MCMC) algorithm with illustrations by simulation and real data analyses.
-Our model is based on the classical contamination model with two components: one for moderate observations and the other for outliers.
-The second component utilizes the log-Pareto distribution that is super heavy-tailed and known to ensure the posterior robustness in the univariate case \citep[e.g.][]{gagnon2020new,hamura2022log}.
-We note that the Student's $t$-distribution, which has been well studied \citep{west1984outlier} and routinely practiced in the context of robust statistics \citep{tak2019robust,da2020bayesian}, does not guarantee the posterior robustness as in the univariate case \citep{hamura2022log,hamura2024posterior,gagnon2023theoretical}.
-To handle element-wise contamination, we introduce latent variables in the covariance matrix based on the variance-correlation decomposition, resulting in the product of the original covariance and the two diagonal matrices of latent variables in the sandwich form.
-Since this form is able to mitigate the effect of outliers on correlations, we name this model \textit{correlation-intact sandwich mixture (CSM)} of multivariate normals.
+To address the problem of multivariate analysis with potential outliers, we propose a new robust multivariate model, theoretically prove its posterior robustness, and provide a custom Markov chain Monte Carlo (MCMC) algorithm with illustrations using simulations and real data analyses.
+Our model is based on a classical contamination model, where the distribution of error terms is the mixture of two components for moderate observations and outliers.
+The component for outliers utilizes the log-Pareto distribution, which is super heavy-tailed and known to ensure posterior robustness in the univariate case (e.g. \citealt{gagnon2020new} and \citealt{hamura2022log}).
+We note that the Student's $t$-distribution, which has been well studied \citep{west1984outlier} and widely practiced in the context of robust statistics \citep{tak2019robust,da2020bayesian}, does not guarantee posterior robustness, as in the univariate case \citep{hamura2022log,hamura2024posterior,gagnon2023theoretical}.
+To handle element-wise contamination, we introduce latent variables into the covariance matrix based on variance-correlation decomposition, resulting in the product of the original covariance and the two diagonal matrices of latent variables in the sandwich form.
+Because this form can mitigate the effect of outliers on correlations, we name this model \textit{correlation-intact sandwich mixture (CSM)} of multivariate normals.

-To justify our proposal, we mathematically prove the posterior robustness of the CSM model, identifying a set of sufficient conditions for the robustness.
-In addition, we examine each condition assumed in the CSM model to show that the lack of those conditions leads to the loss of posterior robustness.
-One noteworthy finding is that the latent variable multiplied to the standard deviation, which has been assumed to be positive in the literature, should be real-valued to achieve the robustness.
-Our proposal is further supported through discussions about other possible models and their model properties.
-Finally, the MCMC algorithm is derived for the CSM model; some full conditionals become the multivariate truncated normal distributions and need to be sampled by the Hamiltonian Monte Carlo method, while most of the parameters and variables are conditionally conjugate and easy to be sampled.
+To justify our proposal, we mathematically prove the posterior robustness of the CSM by identifying a set of sufficient conditions for robustness.
+In addition, we examine each condition assumed in the CSM model to show that the lack of these conditions leads to a loss of posterior robustness.
+A noteworthy finding is that the latent variable, which is assumed to be positive in the literature, must be real-valued to achieve robustness.
+Our proposal is further supported by discussions on other possible models and their properties.
+Finally, the MCMC algorithm is derived for the CSM model; the full conditionals of the latent variables become the multivariate truncated normal distributions and need to be sampled by the Hamiltonian Monte Carlo method, while most of the parameters and variables are conditionally conjugate and easy to be sampled.